Moving to the country life where there is fresher air, less traffic and a more relaxed lifestyle sounds really appealing to many city-dwellers.

 Pros of buying an acreage

-Here are the pros when you decide to leave your city life, and move to a rural or outer-suburban area on an acreage:
+For home buyers looking to purchase an acreage property, here are the pros when you decide to leave your city life, and move to a rural or outer-suburban area:

 - Living on an acreage will give you more space and privacy.